theREALdebater/eclat/doc/Project.md

 I am seeking contributors and supporters for this project.

 By the way, I am from the UK, so please forgive me if my spelling sometimes seems strange.
-I intend the identifiers in all the project's source text to have North American spelling.
+I intend the identifiers in all the project’s source text to have North American spelling.